justinzliu/CMPT300/README.md

 ### Children

-Program that introduces the use of multiple processes.
-This project required the use of if statements to control and maintain records of children spawns and despawns.
-Correctness of the project was through strict expected outputs to terminal.
+Introduction program to multiple processes management.
+This project required diligent control and maintainence of records of children spawns and despawns.
+Correctness of the project was through a strict expected sequence of outputs to terminal.